jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit02/exploratory_data_analysis.md

 ## Reflection

 This week’s focus on Exploratory Data Analysis (EDA) really emphasized how important it is to understand your data before diving into any modeling.
 It felt a bit like investigative work—looking for patterns, identifying outliers, and getting a clear sense of the dataset’s structure.
 The tutorial covered key techniques like visualizations, summary statistics, and managing missing data, all of which helped build a stronger understanding of the data.
 Although the notebook initially had some issues due to deprecated libraries, once those were resolved, it proved to be a very valuable resource.
-It was also especially useful in our team project, where applying EDA principles gave us a solid foundation for deeper analysis.
+It was also especially useful in our team project, where applying EDA principles gave us a strong foundation for deeper analysis.

 [Back to Machine Learning](/machine_learning/)